pifou25/docker-jeedom/README.md

 * `Full`
 * `Light`
 * Jeedom Version `stable` (current = v4.3 = latest) or `beta` (future v4.4), see jeedom Git branches.
-* `xdebug` when the image also contains XDebug packages for PHP debug
+* `debug` when the image also contains XDebug packages for PHP debug

 ### List of generated Tags